jhallen/joes-sandbox/pcb/dash/readme.md

 ### Setup

-grid		Turn the grid on or off
-grid snap	Turn snap to grid on
+    grid	- Turn the grid on or off grid snap	- Turn snap to grid on

+I've found that you probably do not want snap to grid on.
+Many symbols have pins which are not aligned with the grid.
+Also the native grid is not much finer than the displayed grid, so you don't really need it.

 ### Zooming

-Hit PgUp and PgDn.
+Hit PgUp and PgDn to jump between different magnifications.
+You can also use the "zoom" command to for custom ones.

 Zooming works fairly well in that a correctly scaled font is chosen for the zoom level.

-### Drawing wires

-Postion the mouse over a pin (valid pins are highlighted when you hover over them) and left-click (no need to hold).
-Draw the line segment- it shows up as a dashed red line when you move the mouse.
-Left-click again to solidify the segment and start a new one from the current point.
-To stop drawing, right-click the mouse.

-Do not hit ESC to complete drawing- it switches to text mode.
-If you do this, hit ESC again to return to graphics mode.

-You can also type / L \<Enter> to start drawing a wire- I'm not sure why they have this since you can just left-click.

-### Connecting wires

-Use / d \<Enter> or hit F5 to draw or delete a junction dot.

-### Deleting wires

-Position mouse on wire, then hit F6 or type / E S \<Enter>.
+Well at least two of the prefined magnifications have legible text.
+OrCAD had only a single good zoom level.

 ### Adding a part